Ever put something down and completely forget where you left it? Now, how would you feel if that thing you misplaced was worth more than £19 billion?

 It's as easy as that.
 From here, you can get in touch with your old provider to find out your policy number, total pot and more.
 Remember, you'll probably be asked to provide your name, national insurance number, and which employer set the pension up for you.

-You can learn more about locating old pensions in our FAQs.
+You can learn more about locating old pensions in our How to find old pensions guide.
 Once you've found your pensions, what happens with them is up to you.

 When you've located an old pension, you have a couple of options for what to do next.